imhoffman/advent/2016/04/go/src/two/Readme.md

 This is the executable that I describe below in the performance analysis.
 Usually, I simply use `run`.

-BTW, I'm breaking the rules by symlinking the puzzle input file.
+BTW, [I'm breaking the rules](https://golang.org/doc/code.html#Workspaces) by symlinking the puzzle input file into my workspace.

 ## concurrent channels